AFNY Logo

 Times Notices Foreign Companies, Not Ford or GM, Building Streetcars Here

-This article, by John Tagliabue, appearing on a backpage of the Business section, examines foreign tram builders in the light of an expected increase in the US market for new light rail systems due to the huge recent jump in public transit ridership nationwide, and the forthcoming presumably pro-transit Obama administration.
+This article, by John Tagliabue, tucked away on a quiet backpage of the Business section, examines foreign tram builders in the light of an expected increase in the US market for new light rail systems, due to the huge recent jump in public transit ridership nationwide, and the forthcoming presumably more pro-transit Obama administration.
 American law states that 2/3 of a tram car [by value] must come from the US, meaning the vehicles, although foreign-designed, are mostly built here in the US.
-The article mentions that federal spending on light rail systems nationwide, in 2007 totalled $473 million, as compared to $935 million in 2006.
-To get an idea how little that spending represents in our federal budget, consider the ongoing US occupation of Iraq, which costs American taxpayers some $12 billion a month!

 October 16, 2008 edition [Thursday]:

-Times Buries a Pro-Transit PBS TV Show
+Times Buries Alive a Pro-Transit PBS TV Show

 October 6, 2008 edition [Monday]: